Activities with other organisations

-Search our Adventure for girls pages to find out what qualifications instructors or leaders need for activities that are happening at joint events.
+Search our adventure for girls pages to find out what qualifications instructors or leaders need for activities that are happening at joint events.

 Criminal record checks

-There is a national agreement between Girlguiding and The Scout Association that members and volunteers of either organisation taking part in a joint activity or event don't need to complete the recruitment process for both organisations - including Disclosure and Barring Service (DBS) checks.
+There's a national agreement between Girlguiding and The Scout Association that members and volunteers of either organisation taking part in a joint activity or event don't need to complete the recruitment process for both organisations - including Disclosure and Barring Service (DBS) checks.
 This agreement is valid for all joint activities, residential events and joint units.

 Residential events with other organisations